MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Note

-Questa funzione chiama direttamente il sottoponibile a override `OnDraw` (funzione).
+Questa funzione chiama direttamente la funzione sottoponibile a override `OnDraw` .

 ##  <a name="drawmetafile"></a>  COleControl::DrawMetafile